seiyun-shin/seiyun-shin.github.io/_pages/service.md

 - Reviewer for International Conference on Learning Representations (ICLR)

+- Reviewer for International Conference on Artificial Intelligence and Statistics (AISTATS)

 - Reviewer for IEEE Transactions on Information Theory

 - Reviewer for IEEE International Symposium on Information Theory (ISIT)